clanktron/homelab/README.md

 ### Useful notes:

-- in the case of helm being stuck in 'pending-installation' state, delete the helm secrets and either allow flux to retry reconciliation or rerun helm command
+- in the case of helm being stuck in 'pending-installation' state, delete the helm secrets and then allow flux to retry reconciliation or rerun helm command